 For students with disabilities, learning differences or those who speak a different language, AI can act as a learning enabler.
 For instance, AI tools can modify content to suit different reading levels or transform written content into audio for visually impaired students.
 By monitoring student performance, AI can detect patterns that might indicate learning disabilities or difficulties, prompting early intervention.
 Moodle’s ecosystem currently supports this functionality through plugins and some of Moodle’s Certified Integrations.

 - Provide personalised support through a Learner’s Assistant

-New in generative AI, AI-powered Learners’ Assistants promise to deliver personalised and instant feedback for students and employees as they progress through a course or learning program.
+New in generative AI, AI-powered Learners’ Assistants promise to deliver personalized and instant feedback for students and employees as they progress through a course or learning program.
 Learners’ Assistants will ultimately anticipate what a learner is trying to do, prompt learners on impending deadlines, suggest content to reinforce complex concepts, deliver interactive and engaging formative assessments and even respond to learner questions through an AI-driven chatbot.

 - Increase efficiency in course creation through a Teacher’s Assistant

 As AI technology develops, a proactive or preemptive Teacher’s Assistant will harness the power of existing AI tools by providing suggestions to teachers on content, such as videos or articles, to enhance learning materials.
-It will also link to analytics to identify students struggling with concepts by analysing learner data and suggesting additional and instant support.
+It will also link to analytics to identify students struggling with concepts by analyzing learner data and suggesting additional and instant support.